-Our new emergency and critical care specialist here at Willows has spoken of the need for fast action but cool heads in dealing with emergency cases.
+Our new emergency and critical care specialist here at Willows in Solihull has spoken of the need for fast action but cool heads in dealing with emergency cases.

 Fernanda Camacho is a member of our specialist-led Emergency and Critical Care (ECC) service and just qualified as a Diplomate of the American College of Veterinary Emergency and Critical Care.

 She has now given a graphic insight into life inside the ECC service, explaining: “Emergency situations are usually very hands-on types of cases initially and then develop into complex, critical care cases which require ongoing help in ECC.

 “You need to be able to cope with the fast pace of the emergency room, the need for quick decision-making and have the ability to multi-task calmly and efficiently.

 “It means ECC is a very demanding environment, but it is also a very rewarding speciality, too.

 “I still remember my very first case of severe septic shock (a life-threatening condition) and my first case on mechanical ventilation (life support).

 “I was a young intern but they are still the most memorable cases as both made me realise how much I love this discipline.